goodloop/autoware_auto_mirror/src/planning/object_collision_estimator/design/README.md

 Inputs:

-- `BoundingBoxArray.msg`
+- `PredictedObjects.msg`
-  - A list of bounding boxes of obstacles
+  - A list shape of obstacles
   - Produced by the perception stack
 - `Trajectory.msg`
   - Local Path of the ego vehicle